bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 }
 ```

-Ths `signIn` method is used to prompt a modal and allow the user to sign into their Google account from our application.
+The `signIn` method is used to prompt a modal and allow the user to sign into their Google account from our application.
 This method returns a promise that resolves to the user's information if the sign-in is successful.
 This method is the first part of authorization OAuth flow.
 Once the user is signed in, we can use the `getTokens` method to retrieve an access token.

 #### GoogleSignin.getCurrentUser